lucylow/Covid_Control/README.md

 "The Pandemic Response Challenge is a $500K, four-month challenge that focuses on the development of data-driven AI systems to predict COVID-19 infection rates and prescribe Intervention Plans (IPs) that regional governments, communities, and organizations can implement to minimize harm when reopening their economies."

+This pandemic requires access to localized, data-driven planning systems combined with cutting edge artificial intelligence tools to help decision-makers develop and implement intervention plans that reduce infection cases, minimize negative economic impacts, and reopen their economies and societies.

 https://www.xprize.org/challenge/pandemicresponse

 The goal is to develop prediction models: